grahama1970/codex/docs/slash-commands.md

 - `/profile <name>` — print how to run with a profile via `-p <name>`
 - `/discover [flags]` — call `codex chutes recommend` under the hood and print the discovered model id
   - Flags: `--min-params N`, `--max-params N`, `--max-output-ppm X`, `--require-modalities A,B`, `--require-capabilities X,Y`
+  - TUI: `/discover` runs the same command and appends an info cell like “Discovered model: <id>” with a hint to set `-c model="…"` or switch profile.

 Safety & behavior
 - Slash commands print to stderr and exit immediately; the agent is not invoked.